chovanecm/pascal-truffle/README.md

 It uses Oracle's [Truffle](http://www.oracle.com/technetwork/oracle-labs/program-languages/overview/index-2301583.html) to achieve higher performance by allowing just-in-time compilation of the interpreted Pascal code.

+## Features

+The language (should) support:

+- only the "main" procedure (no user-defined functions or procedures)
+- integer, real, boolean and string variables
+- static 1-D arrays of integers, real, boolean and string defined by `[from..to]` range.
+- write and writeln (no read, no readln)!!!
+- +, -, *, /, div
+- if, while, for ... to and for ... downto

 ## Dependencies

 - [GraalVM JDK 0.20](http://www.oracle.com/technetwork/oracle-labs/program-languages/downloads/index.html)